New England Journal of Medicine August 27, 2018

 Endpoint

-Key result: TEER significantly reduced the rate of heart failure hospitalizations and improved survival compared to medical therapy alone.
+Key result: Transcatheter mitral-valve repair significantly reduced heart failure hospitalizations and all-cause mortality at 24 months compared to medical therapy alone.

 2024